 4. Bake the roses for 45-60 minutes at 400° until done!
 You can serve in small dishes if you want to maintain the round look, or you can lay them on a plate for a more "bloomed" look.

-We cannot wait to celebrate National Potato Chip Day with these amazing potato creations!
-Did you try our recipe?
+Planning to try our recipe?
 Show us how it turned out on Instagram and use #bemakeful!